What is the reason why 'Old Tjikko', which is over 9500 years old, does not die?

-The oldest tree in Sweden, “
+The oldest tree in Sweden, '

-Oldest living trees -Fjäll och trädgränser i ändrat klimat
+Oldest living trees --Fjäll och träd gränser i ändrat klimat

 The World's Oldest Tree Lives in Sweden | Swedes in the States

-In fact, Spruce is not a single tree, but forms a clone that regenerates trunks and branches from the same root.
-The life span of Spruce stems is 600 years, and even if the stem dies, it continues to live by growing a young tree with the same gene from the root.
-Cullman said, “The past 10,000 years have been cold summers.
-Spruce trees were able to survive the tough situation because of the ability to create another trunk even if one trunk dies .
+In fact, Norway spruce is not a single tree, but forms a clone that regenerates trunks and branches from the same root.
+The lifespan of the trunk of Norway spruce is said to be 600 years, and even if the trunk dies, it will continue to live by growing young trees with the same gene from the roots.
+'The past 10,000 years have been a cold summer, and the Norway spruce trees were able to survive the harsh conditions because of their ability to produce another when one trunk died,' Kalman said.
 I ',' big trees 'a result of our research with states that do not live so long' is some sort of Picea Abies is not affected by the harm of fire-pathogen-insect 'eternal life' that you have a I strongly support it. '

-How old is Old Tjikko? -Tom Kimmerer
+How old is Old Tjikko? --Tom Kimmerer

 Forest researcher Tom Kimerer first mentioned that the existing Old Tjikko was about 80 years old, and the pieces of wood contained in the soil around Old Tjikko were about 9500 years old.
 Did.
 The idea that this piece of wood belongs to Old Tjikko is only a 'hypothesis', and the studies published so far do not show evidence that the two are genetically identical.
 There is a lot of information on the internet that treats Old Tjikko as one of the oldest trees, but 'there is no evidence that Old Tjikko is over 80 years old,' Kimaa claims.